ctu-vras/multirobot-calibration/README.md

    - Nx3 array of doubles
    - Nx6 array of doubles, when two points are used (x1,y1,z1,x2,y2,z2)
    - Nx(Mx2) array of doubles, when M cameras are used (u1,v1,..,um,vm)
- - frame - Nx1 array of strings, where each value is name of the joint from which the TF matrix will be computed
+ - frame - Nx1 array of strings, where each value is name of the link from which the TF matrix will be computed
- - frame2 (voluntary) - Nx1 array of strings, where each value is name of the joint from which the TF matrix for second point will be computed
+ - frame2 (voluntary) - Nx1 array of strings, where each value is name of the link from which the TF matrix for second point will be computed
- - joints - Nx1 array of structures, where each structure include joint angles for each group
+ - links - Nx1 array of structures, where each structure include link angles for each group
    - each field of the inner structure is 1xM array of doubles
-   - e.g. joints(1).leftArm=[...], joints(1).rightArmSkin=[...]
+   - e.g. links(1).leftArm=[...], links(1).rightArmSkin=[...]
  - refPoints (voluntary) - Nx3 array of doubles, where each line represents point in 3D (x,y,z, which will be used as reference to point computed from optimized values
    - can be also Nx(Mx2) if cameras are used
    - used for example in self-touch, when we calculate position of the finger, but we know where the finger was supposed to touch